 A Thai Limited Company is the most common type of all Thai companies.
-No matter if you want to run a restaurant, a bar, a hotel, a coffee shop, a beauty salon, an online business, a spa, a motorbike rental service or most other business objectives that come into your mind – you will need to set up a Thai Limited Company.
+No matter if you want to run a restaurant, a bar, a hotel, a coffee shop, a beauty salon, an online business, a spa, a motorbike rental service or most other types of business – you will need to set up a Thai Limited Company.

 Ownership Requirements for a Thai Limited Company

 There have to be at least 3 shareholders owning a Thai Limited Company and at least 51% of the shares must be owned by a Thai legal entity (natural person or company).
 There are three exceptions to this law: